-Metaphor Mapping’s languages and workshop process were designed to help groups perform at the highest possible level.
+Metaphor Mapping’s languages and workshop process were designed to help groups collaborate and perform at the highest possible level.
 Its four languages provide a robust tool set that enables participation of the full organization when group creativity and change are needed.
-Because they are very time-efficient, they are ideally suited for cascading workshops that ensure senior management’s vision is understood and applied to lower levels of the organization.
-Metaphor Mapping workshops are uniquely effective in creating a positive atmosphere that improves relationships and leads to openness, creativity and collaborative solutions.
+They are tools for effective collaboration.
+Being time-efficient, they’re well suited for cascading workshops that ensure senior management’s vision is understood and applied to lower levels of the organization.
+Metaphor Mapping workshops are uniquely effective in creating a positive atmosphere that improves relationships and leads to openness, creativity and solutions.

 The Workshop Process